aerobatic/website/content/docs/continuous-deployment.md

   - npm install aerobatic-cli -g
   - aero deploy \
     --commit-url "https://github.com/owner/repo-name/commit/${TRAVIS_COMMIT}" \
-    --deploy-dir _site
+    --directory _site
 ---
 ~~~

-You'll notice in the `aero deploy` call above we are passing two arguments: `--commit-url` and `--deploy-dir`.
+You'll notice in the `aero deploy` call above we are passing two arguments: `--commit-url` and `--directory`.
 The `commit-url` is simply the URL to the commit that triggered the build.
 This is optional, but if provided the Aerobatic control panel will include a link back to this URL in the deployment history which can be helpful for maintaining a connection between the code changes and what was deployed.
-The `deploy-dir` argument is the directory where the built assets were written which, in the case of jekyll, defaults to `_site`.
+The `directory` argument is the directory where the built assets were written which, in the case of jekyll, defaults to `_site`.
 This can be specified as a CLI arg or it can be [declared in the `deploy` section](/docs/configuration) of `aerobatic.yml`.

 ### API Key environment variable {#aerobatic-apikey}